8 Days Photographing and Exploring the Beauty of The Galápagos

 What’s Not Included?

 International flights to/from Guayaquil, Ecuador.
 Airport transfers (Hotel shuttle available, and also cabs are inexpensive).
 Passport and visa fees.
 Travel Medical Insurance and Medical Evacuation Insurance (Required).
 Trip Cancellation Insurance (Optional).
-Meals in Guayaquil other than dinner on May 13, 2019.
+Meals in Guayaquil other than dinner on May 7, 2020.
+Hotel rooms in Guayaquil before May 6, 2020 or after May 15, 2020.
 Alcoholic beverages, and any items of a personal nature.
 Anything not specifically listed as included.

 If you're looking for a small-group, intensive photographic Galápagos trip aboard an amazing private yacht with the best pros and naturalists in the business, look no further and click the "Sign Me Up!" button now because this workshop always sells out.
 See you in the Galápagos!